 - bad breath

 People can treat dry mouth by keeping their mouth clean and staying hydrated.
-If dry mouth persists, a person may want to consider seeking advice from a healthcare professional.
+If dry mouth persists, it is best to speak with a healthcare professional about treatment options.
 Dry mouth can lead to other complications, such as gum disease.

 Going to a dentist for regular checkups is a good way to prevent mouth sores.
 Dentists can help people manage symptoms of existing mouth sores and prevent future sores from developing.